 3 tablespoons olive oil (if sauteeing)

 Heat the oven to 400 degrees.
 Poke the potatoes a few times with a fork and place directly on the oven rack.
-Bake 25 –30 minutes, until fork-tender.
+Bake about 1 hour, or until fork-tender.
 When the potatoes are cool enough to handle, remove the skins and push them through a food mill or ricer into a large bowl.

 Add the salt and egg yolk, and 2 cups of flour and mix together.
 Turn the mixture out onto a floured surface and knead, adding more flour if needed, until a soft (but not sticky), smooth dough forms.